robbiemorrison/deeco/README.md

 *deeco* was one of first energy system models to use hourly time steps.
 By 2016, a decade later, the practice had become commonplace.

+The associated project website was first indexed by the [Wayback Machine](https://en.wikipedia.org/wiki/Wayback_Machine) on 1&nbsp;July 2002.

 ### Contributers

 Thomas Bruckner (now University of Leipzig) wrote the original release.
 Robbie Morrison ported *deeco* to SCO UnixWare, maintained the codebase, and wrote data processing scripts.
 Dietmar Lindenberger, Johannes Bruhn, Kathrin Ramsel, Jan Heise, and Susanna Medel developed new technology modules and ran models.